 There are 30.2 million small businesses in the United States, and 400,000 new enterprises enter the market each year.
 The largest industry for small businesses is health and social services, followed by the hospitality and food services segment.
 Small business owners cover a wide demographic, but there are more male business owners than female, and the number of businesses owned by veterans and non-veterans are close to equal.

 Regardless of the demographic, they fall in, many new entrepreneurs are seeking more fulfillment in their careers, more opportunities, or more freedom.
 They are also looking for business skills and knowledge to help them make their dream a reality.

 Understanding the Steps to Start a Business

-Starting a new venture can be difficult, but understanding the steps to starting a business can help fledgling entrepreneurs develop a roadmap to success.
+Starting a new venture can be difficult, but understanding the steps to start a business can help fledgling entrepreneurs develop a roadmap to success.